yashgupta17402/Asic-Design-Flow/README.md

 Similar result for GCC and RISCV compiler when run the program
 ![Screenshot from 2024-08-08 01-50-32](https://github.com/user-attachments/assets/54c475c9-cd8c-4e37-896f-f8e2b89fcf8c)

-* Here we can see that we get the same output in both the process.

 ## Debug using SPIKE debugger